walterfreeman/phy211/staff-manual.md

 First, the schedule.
 A typical week in PHY211 will go like this:

 * Monday: TA's and coaches finish preparing for recitation exercises.
-Adam prints copies of recitation materials as needed.
-Staff meetings possibly Monday afternoon.
+Mingwei prints copies of recitation materials as needed.
+Staff meetings in afternoon.
 * Tuesday: Walter teaches lecture in the morning.
-Staff meetings in the afternoon.
+Another option for staff meetings.
+TA's and coaches teach recitation in the evenings.
 * Wednesday: TAs teach recitation with coaches.
-Homework due.
 * Thursday: Walter teaches lecture in the morning.
 Recitation materials for the next week planned out.
 * Friday: TA's teach recitation with coaches.
-Homework (sometimes) due.
 Walter sends out a draft of recitation materials for the next week to TA's and coaches.
 * Weekend: TA's and coaches begin preparing for the next week's recitation exercises.
 Walter revises recitation materials if needed.

-On weeks when we have an exam in class, Tuesday and Wednesday are modified in one of two ways:

-* Preceding Friday: Group exam during recitation.
-Coaches not needed in recitation.
-* Weekend: Walter writes exam.
-* Monday: Exam printing and sorting.
-I will need help putting stickers on exams.
-* Tuesday: Exam during class.
-TA's help proctor.
-Grade exam during afternoon. *(These will be long days for all of us.)*
-* Wednesday: Recitation held as normal.
-Finish grading exams.
-Recitation may run with coaches only to get quiz grading done.

--- or --

-* Tuesday: Exam during class.
-TA's help proctor.
-Staff meeting cancelled.
-* Wednesday: Recitation cancelled.
-Grade exams.
-* Thursday: Class as normal
-* Friday: Recitation as normal; return exams.

 ## TA and coach duties in detail

 ### Recitation Sections

 Your chief responsibility will be to lead recitation sections.
-Each Wednesday and Friday, about twenty students will come to your classroom (real or virtual) to hone and practice the skills they have learned in lecture.
+Each recitation, about twenty students will come to your classroom (real or virtual) to hone and practice the skills they have learned in lecture.
 Since physics is a particular perspective on the world and a set of analytical and mathematical skills, rather than a list of facts, students _cannot_ learn the essence of physics without lots of practice -- and without a skilled guide by their side.
 Learning physics is like learning to play the piano: all the teacher can do is provide advice, but it's up to the